 Interior, architectural and product photography sessions might need photo staging or styling, which bring additional items to the shoot.
 A photo stylist uses an artistic eye to select items and place them within the compositions.
 A good photo stylist has an understanding of how the “lens sees” objects within compositions.
 The stylist also needs to have an aesthetic point of view in line with the look and feel that is sought after by the client, the photographer and the publication.
 It is common for a professional stylist to spend extensive prep time before the shoot sourcing and acquiring items for a shoot, then being part of the shooting session, and finally spending time on returns.
 Rental fees are often charged for the styling items, and are billed at cost along with expendables (i.e. food and florals).

-A commercial photo shoot is often a team affair starting with the photographer.
+A commercial photo shoot is often a team affair, starting with the photographer.
 Other team members vary by project and may include a photography producer, who coordinates the team to work within the time period and to the scope of the shoot, and makes sure the details are being addressed.
-Many photographers work with a photo assistant to care for the equipment and be an added hand on set.
+Many photographers work with a photo assistant to care for the equipment and work as an added hand on set.
 A digital tech might be used to save the digital photos and maintain the archive digital state of the art professional photography is dependent upon.
 A photo stylist might be present to make adjustments to the objects within the photo and bring additional props and florals to the shoot.
 When models or people are a major part of a photo session, hair, makeup and wardrobe assistants may also be needed.

 A digital capture is the taking of a photo or sequence of photos that will become the final photo.
 Most professional photos undergo a photo post-production phase where the “raw” photo taken in the camera is adjusted with software programs, such as Photoshop.
 In post-production, the photo can undergo adjustments to the exposure, removal of unwanted items, along with the enhancement of color and saturation to the final photo.
 Two most common digital file formats for digital photography are JPEG and TIFF.
 The size of a photo file determines how much information is in the photo file – traditionally, JPEGs are smaller, intended for web use, while TIFF files are most often large, used for print and publishing needs.
 The need to see digital photos in the future is dependent on the archive of the photo file on a computer, hard drive or cloud storage provider.